Lynn Woods Reservation: History

 The northwestern part of Lynn has long been public land, its southern sections used as pasture land as early as the 18th century.
 Breed's Pond, at the southern end of the reservation, was dammed for industrial use in the 1840s, and Dungeon Rock became a tourist attraction in the 1850s.
 Demands for improved water supply (for both consumption and fire suppression) in the 1860s led to organized activities to conserve the woodlands surround Breed's and Walden Ponds.
 In 1881 the Trustees for the Free Public Forest were established to oversee the area.
 They were folded into a newly organized Lynn Parks Department in 1889 to manage 1600 acre of water supply and park land in the reservation; this grew to the current 2200 acre in 1892.
-The Happy Valley Golf Course was developed in the 1930s, as was the road and trail network that covers the park.
+The Gannon Municipal Golf Course was developed in the 1930s (as the Happy Valley Golf Course), as was the road and trail network that covers the park.